David-Manniche/TheMarket/readme.txt

     => 042447 - Admin >> Add zone >> language data section is according to old versions .
     => 044022 - Create a label for this button on forget password page => 044624 - shop> reviews> flooded with errors
+    => 044591 - when seller requests for catalog then in admin> specification group field is not there

 Enhancements:
     => Tax module upgrade